wju99/Customer_search_app/README.md

 - **Query Parameters**:
   - `company`: The company name to filter by.
 - **Response**:
-  - `200`: Returns an array of customers from the specified company.
+  - `200`: Returns an array of customers with the given company name.
   - `404`: No matching customers found.
   - `500`: Server error.